-The EPRC has conducted several research studies, including the Healthy Rural Communities series, which qualitatively and quantitatively explored the relationships between diet, physical activity, and tobacco use across three settings (home, church, and worksite).
-Recently, we finished testing the effectiveness of a coach based intervention to prevent weight gain among adults in South Georgia.
-The intervention, called Healthy Homes/Healthy Families, is an environmental change intervention – coaches work with families to make changes in their home so that both their social and physical home environments are more supportive of healthy eating and physical activity.
+The EPRC core research, funded by the CDC, included the Healthy Rural Communities study, which qualitatively and quantitatively explored the relationships between diet, physical activity, and tobacco use across three settings (home, church, and worksite).
+These studies informed the development and testing of a coach based intervention to prevent weight gain among adults in South Georgia.
+The intervention, called Healthy Homes/Healthy Families, is an environmental change intervention.
+Coaches work with families to make changes in their home so that both their social and physical home environments are more supportive of healthy eating and physical activity.

-Our Healthy Homes/Healthy Families trial began in early 2011 and was completed in the summer of 2013.
-Participants in the study were randomized to either the intervention or control group.
-Participants randomized to the intervention group were coached by community health workers trained by the EPRC and the Cancer Coalition of South Georgia.
+Our first Healthy Homes/Healthy Families trial began in early 2011 and was completed in the summer of 2013.
+Participants randomized to the intervention group were coached by community health workers trained by the EPRC and the Cancer Coalition of South Georgia (now named Horizons Community Solutions).
 The 5-month intervention was delivered through 3 home visits, 4 coaching calls, and 4 mailings of support materials.
 Coaches use two primary tools to guide families into creating healthier home environments: a Home Environment Profile, which is tailored to each home using baseline data, and a menu of Healthy Actions, which consists of strategies to make the home more supportive of healthy eating and physical activity.
 Participants randomized to the control group received 3 mailings of health education materials related to diet and physical activity.
 Data were collected via telephone interviews at baseline and at 6 and 12 months post baseline using a home environment survey, two 24 hour dietary recalls, and a physical activity recall.
 Additionally, we collected objective physical activity data using accelerometers.